lzim/mtl/blue/session03/s03_facilitator/mtl_session03_say.md

   - Team (SP) Flow: Measurement Based Stepped Care and Suicide Prevention
 - Later on, we will upload this file to the sim UI so that it can *read in* these data.

-### Produce tabs of descriptive team data:
+### To produce tabs of descriptive team data:
 - At [mtl.how/data_test](https://mtl.how/data_test), select your consortium and VISN on the Data UI Landing page.
 - Click on the  **ClinicSelection tab**.
      - Your Team's Clinic Selections from the previous session should auto-populate in the **ClinicSelection** tab.
      - In the event they do not, to make clinic selections yourself, you can select the same set of clinics you chose in Session 2 of _Modeling to Learn_.
 - Click "Apply".

-###  Once you make Clinic Selections & click the "Apply" button, it produces tabs of descriptive team data.
+###  Once we make Clinic Selections & click the "Apply" button, we produce tabs of descriptive team data.

 - The patient cohort for each module is built by capturing all the unique patients who had a visit with the given team (from the user-supplied list of clinics/grids) within the correct encounter bin between 18 and 6 months ago.
 From that set of clinics, patients, and CPT codes, the data query then fetches all visits, no matter how long ago or how recent.
   - In order to capture Team Data that should be time-bound, such as new patients per week, the query can use that single year (e.g. from the patient cohort, how many were new to the team in the year that was used to build the cohort?
 Because that patient count captures all new patients over the year, we can just divide by 52 to get an average new patients per week).